-“Yeah, I don't even know what I thought when I tweeted that shit.
-I'm sure there are tons of black astronauts.”
-Jake said Cooley taking a bite of shrimp.
+"Yeah, I don't even know what I thought when I tweeted that shit.
+I'm sure there are tons of black astronauts."
+Jake said, taking a bite of shrimp.

 "Yeah, I think they'll go ape shit out there."
 Agreed Mills.

-“Absolutely, well I gotta get some things ready.
-You alright here?”
+"Absolutely, well, I gotta get some things ready.
+You alright there?"

 "Yeah, everything is copasetic."
 Mills said dreamily.

 "Sounds good then," Landsman said, going for the door.

 "Oh wait, actually think you could get me some bars?"

 "You know Xanax.
 I like to have a bar or two with my Mimosas before I hate the stage."

 "Oh sure, I'll send some down," said Stephan.

 He closed the door and found himself face to face with the same messenger he felt like shooting before.